Minimal Dirac Neutrino Mass Models from $U(1)_R$ Gauge Symmetry and Left-Right Asymmetry at Colliders: Introduction

 \section{Introduction}

-The neutrino oscillation data \cite{data} indicates that at-least two neutrinos have tiny masses.
+Neutrino oscillation data \cite{data} indicates that at-least two neutrinos have tiny masses.
 The origin of the neutrino mass is one of the unsolved mysteries in Particle Physics.
-The minimal way to obtain the neutrino mass is to introduce three right-handed neutrinos singlets under the Standard Model (SM), as a result Dirac neutrino mass term at the tree-level is allowed: $\mathcal{L}_Y\supset y_{\nu}\overline{L}_L\widetilde{H}\nu_R$.
+The minimal way to obtain the non-zero neutrino masses is to introduce three right-handed neutrinos that are singlets under the Standard Model (SM).
+Consequently, Dirac neutrino mass term at the tree-level is allowed and has the form: $\mathcal{L}_Y\supset y_{\nu}\overline{L}_L\widetilde{H}\nu_R$.
 However, this leads to unnaturally small Yukawa couplings for neutrinos ($y_{\nu} \leq10^{-11}$).
-There have been many proposals to naturally induce neutrino mass mostly by using the seesaw mechanism \cite{typeI, typeII, typeIII, inverse, Bertuzzo:2018ftf} or radiative mechanism \cite{loop}.
+There have been many proposals to naturally induce neutrino mass mostly by using the seesaw mechanism \cite{typeI, typeII, typeIII, inverse, Bertuzzo:2018ftf} or via radiative mechanism \cite{loop}.
 Most of the models of neutrino mass generation assume that the neutrinos are Majorana \footnote{For a recent review on models based on Majorana neutrinos see Ref. \cite{Cai:2017jrq}.
-See also Ref. \cite{Saad:2019vjo} that summarizes models of Majorana neutrinos in simple unified theories.} type in nature.
+For Majorana neutrino mass models within the context of simple grand unified theories see Ref. \cite{Saad:2019vjo}.} type in nature.
 Whether neutrinos are Dirac or Majorana type particles is still an open question.
 This issue can be resolved by neutrinoless double beta decay experiments \cite{neutrinoless}.
 However, up-to-now there is no concluding evidence from these experiments.

-In the literature, recently there is a growing interest in models where neutrinos are assumed to be Dirac particles.
+Recently, there has been a growing interest in models where neutrinos are assumed to be Dirac particles.
 Many of these models use ad hoc discrete symmetries \cite{Ma:2014qra, Ma:2015mjd, Bonilla:2016zef, Chulia:2016giq, Bonilla:2016diq, Ma:2016mwh, Wang:2016lve, Chulia:2016ngi, Borah:2017dmk, Yao:2018ekp, Reig:2018mdk} to forbid the aforementioned unnaturally small tree-level Yukawa term as well as Majorana mass terms.
-However, it is more appealing to forbid all these unwanted terms utilizing simple gauge extension of the SM instead of imposing symmetries by hand.
+However, it is more appealing to forbid all these unwanted terms utilizing simple gauge extension of the SM instead of imposing discrete or continuous global symmetries.
+This choice is motivated by the fact that contrary to gauge symmetries, global symmetries are known not to be respected by the gravitational interactions \cite{Giddings:1987cg, Giddings:1989bq, Giddings:1988wv, Abbott:1989jw, Coleman:1989zu}.